EnvGen/POGENOM/docs/source/Usage.rst

   #Number of threads

 "fraction": "0.15",
   #Fraction of reads to be subsampled when running the pipeline using dataset: "prefilt".
   Values lower then 15% will difficult the selection of samples with coverage close to the min_coverage 10.
-  Values higher then 25% will considerable increase the size of the directory PREFILT/Reads/ and the running time.
+  Values higher then 25% will considerable increase the size of the directory <temp_sub_Reads_dir>/Reads/ and the running time.

+"temp_sub_Reads_dir": "PREFILT",
+  #Directory storing Reads subsampled, when running the pipeline using dataset: "prefilt".
+The size of this directory may be hundreds of GBs.

 "mags_ext": ".fa",
   #extention used on your MAGs